-If you are planning to visit Canada anytime soon, you need to know that now, there are a lot of nationalities that are visa-exempt.
-However, they still need an authorization to enter the country.
-With iVisa, you can have it online, but first, you need to check your eligibility for it.
+If you are planning to visit Canada anytime soon you will be happy to know that there are a lot of nationalities that are visa-exempt.
+However, those travelers still need to have authorization to enter the country.
+With iVisa, you can do it online, but first, you need to check your eligibility.
 For that, you can use our Visa Checker by selecting your nationality and Canada as your destination.

 Frequently Asked Questions (FAQs)

 What is a Canada ETA (Electronic Travel Authorization)?

 An ETA is a new entry requirement for visa-exempt nationals who will arrive to Canada by air.
 From March 15, 2016, visa-exempt country nationals who fly/transit Canada will need the ETA.
 Exceptions include US citizens and travelers with a valid visa issued by the Canadian Embassy.

 What do I need to apply for Canada ETA?

 No documents are required to submit an ETA application.
 You will only need to have a valid passport. your email address and a credit/debit card or PayPal account for payment.

 How long is a Canada ETA valid for?

 The Canada ETA is valid for 5 years after issued or until passport expires.
 In addition, it is a Multiple Entry Visa and allows for a maximum stay of 180 days Per Entry.

 What do I need to apply for a Canada ETA?